 Community Development

-We support people and communities across the globe to build strength; help to organise people in local democratic structures and get the skills, knowledge and understanding they need to make changes together.
+We support people and communities across the globe to build strength, help them organise in local democratic structures, and gain the skills, knowledge, and understanding they need to make changes together.

-In our Community Development projects in rural areas in Africa, Asia and Central and South America, the local Action Group is a main structure.
-In rural areas they are Village Action Groups, and in urban settings similar Action Groups are created with appropriate names.
+In our Community Development projects in rural areas in Africa, Asia, Central and South America, the local Action Group is a main structure.
+In rural areas, they are Village Action Groups, and in urban settings, similar Action Groups are created with appropriate names.

-Our Community Development projects aligned with local development needs.
-People in the community are involved in assessing the specific needs they have.
+Our Community Development projects align with local development needs.
+People in the community are involved in assessing their specific needs.
 A project typically runs for three to five years, long enough to create lasting impact and sustainability.

 Find out more about the Child Aid programme